Teen's Concert Excitement Ends in Tears and Debt as Friend's Mom Demands Ticket Refund, Seeks Advice Online

 "She would’ve even gifted it to you if it hadn’t cost so much"

-Fans get a sense of community, make lifelong memories, and get to watch their favorite artists perform live.
-Not just that, it often comes with unique improvisations or visuals that heighten the thrill.
+Fans experience a sense of community, create lifelong memories, and get to watch their favorite artists perform live.
+Not only that, but it often comes with unique improvisations or visuals that heighten the thrill.

 Because of the unadulterated intensity and visual performance, seeing musicians perform live is more captivating than listening to recordings.
-The OP of today's story is one of those people who love going for concerts.
+The OP of today's story is one of those people who loves going to concerts.

-She went to a Kendrick Lamar and SZA concert, but it wasn't as much fun as it should have been for her.
-The thing is, when the concert dates were announced, and OP's friend G suggested they should go there together, the OP couldn't afford the ticket.
+She attended a Kendrick Lamar and SZA concert, but it wasn't as much fun as it should have been for her.
+The thing is, when the concert dates were announced, and OP's friend G suggested they go together, the OP couldn't afford the ticket.

-She was still in school and didn't have a job, and she didn’t want to ask her parents for help.
+She was still in school, didn't have a job, and didn’t want to ask her parents for help.
 Well, G told her that her mom bought them tickets.

-The OP assumed the ticket was a gift, and so she thanked her and didn't think much of it.
-Months passed, and they kept talking excitedly about the concert, only for the OP to get a shocking revelation a day before the concert.
+The OP assumed the ticket was a gift, so she thanked her and didn't think much of it.
+Months passed, and they kept talking excitedly about the concert, only for the OP to receive a shocking revelation a day before the concert.

 Find out more as you read the full story below.